rgb-archive/spec/03-networking.md

 ### The `get_by_pk_hash` message

-Returns (if found) the blob matching a pubkey hash
+Asks for the blob(s) matching a pubkey hash

 1. type: 2080 (`get_by_pk_hash`)
 2. data: